mum0n/autocatalysis/index.md

 Familiarity with a few related theories and perspectives are helpful in understanding ecosystem homeostasis.
 These ideas fall under the broad banner of "complex adaptive hierarchical systems"; however, their roots are firmly grounded in general systems theory.

-These ideas are not popular nor mainstream in current science which has a decidedly narrow mechanistic focus.
-I preserve these thoughts here for the scientists of the future to mark the paths of that were taken and help them in their endeavours.
+These ideas are not popular nor mainstream in current science which has decidedly taken a turn towards a narrow mechanistic focus.
+I preserve these thoughts here for the ecosystem and earth-system scientists of the future to mark the paths of that were taken and help them in their endeavours.

-Enjoy your visit,
+*Cor meum ad te egreditur.*

 Jae S Choi